Wydavix/WydavixTicket/README.md

 🛠️ Prefix : **w!**

+__Here is the list of available commands :__

 ```
+# Help command to display a message with all the information about the bot.
-- w!help
+w!help
+# Initialization command to initialize the bot system for your discord server to create a configuration channel.
-- w!init
+w!init
 ```

-# w!help

-- Help command to display a message with all the information about the bot.

-# w!init

-- Initialization command to initialize the bot system for your discord server to create a configuration channel.

 ## 🙎‍♂️ Author